djohnsonm/davidmjohnson.me/source/_posts/2012-08-28-fixing-the-repos-loading-dot-dot-dot-message-in-octopress.markdown

 comments: true
 categories:
 ---
-If your github.js plugin displays a "Loading repos..." messages then it's using an old API.
-This can be fixed by replacing the github.js file with the one depicted below.
+If your github.js plugin displays a "Loading repos..." message then it's using an old API.
+This can be fixed by replacing your github.js file with the one depicted below.

 The pull request may or may not get accepted but here it is.
 <a href="https://github.com/imathis/octopress/pull/732">#732</a>